Click on an artwork category below to explore our...

 Asian Art in London Event

-Asian Art in London is a premier event, now in its seventh year, incorporating major London Asian Antique dealers and Auction Houses, together with England's finest Institutions, for a series of exhibitions, auctions, sales and lectures.
+This is a premier event, held annually, incorporating major London Asian antique dealers and auction houses, together with England's finest Institutions, for a series of exhibitions, auctions, sales and lectures.

 Though Asian art was forced underground and endured many wars, the elements of traditional Chinese painting remain intact.
 And now, with such an interest in Asian art by Westerners, this ancient art form once again flourishes in China.
 And Chinese artists can once again put food on their tables as they practice what they love.